-I don’t normally, or ever, get excited about investing books.
-Since I started the podcast, you wouldn’t believe how many authors, agents and publishers infiltrate my inbox with their latest investing book they like me to check out.
+I don’t normally, or ever, get excited about investing in books.
+Since I started the podcast, you wouldn’t believe how many authors, agents, and publishers infiltrate my inbox with their latest investing book they like me to check out.

 Hey, it’s nice to get free books to check out, but I’ve got limited time and I can really only sit down and spend time with the books I know my blog readers and podcast listeners will love to.
 Millionaire Teacher by Andrew Hallam is one of those books.
 To find out more about the book and what you can expect to learn when reading it, check out my book review.

 I think the single most fascinating thing about Andrew’s book is that his strategy for investing and becoming a millionaire isn’t anything we haven’t heard before.
 He preaches living within your means, not spending like a millionaire before you are, and sticking to simple index funds and ETFs for your portfolio.
 Then just be patient and consistent.
 That’s it!

 There’s no such thing as a get-rich-quick strategy that’s not a total scam, and the only way to truly build wealth is by being mindful of your money and intentional with your spending.
 It’s that simple.

 I’m not exaggerating when I say that I whipped through his book in a weekend and then couldn’t wait to tell the world about it.
 His book actually made me realize “Hey if he can do it on a teacher’s salary, my husband and I can do it as two self-employed people.”
 We’re still young, we’ve moved our investments over from actively managed mutual funds to low-fee ETFs, and we’re making a very conscious effort to curb our spending and live a frugal lifestyle.